A flat screen TV stand with its own mount is a good choice for many people. They can also be known as TV mount stands or floating mount stands.

 Another good reason to consider a mount-style stand is the fact that, for models that include the shelves for your equipment underneath, your TV will be fixed above the shelves rather than sitting on the top shelf.

 This allows for more room when installing your AV equipment.
-A good example is the TransDeco model pictured above.

 With a traditional glass or wooden stand, your TV will often be standing on the top of the unit (unless you have it separately wall mounted).
 Therefore, this leaves less surface area to place your external hardware.